 8. Since the allocation of money will be based on lost revenue and not predicted, will boats need to wait until this is over to apply?
 If they are in need of the money, will they be able to add a supplemental addition down the line?

 9. What will happen to new businesses that have no previous record to indicate lost revenue?

 10. Am I allowed to apply for/receive multiple sources of relief funding?

-7CFR part 1416 refers to the USDA Farm Service Agency Emergency Agricultural Disaster Assistance Programs.
+7 CFR part 1416 refers for the USDA Farm Service Agency Emergency Agricultural Disaster Assistance Programs.
 Aquaculture businesses who are eligible to receive assistance through these disaster programs will not be eligible.
 Before applying for fisheries assistance through the MFA, aquaculture businesses should contact their county Farm Service Agency office to first determine if they are eligible to receive any assistance through them for COVID-19 related losses.

 Applying to other USDA programs does not automatically disqualify aquaculture businesses from receiving assistance through MFA.
 They may receive assistance through both programs - as well as others- so long as the total benefit received does not exceed the total business losses.
 In order to ensure that fishery participants are not being made more than whole, they should not apply to other assistance programs to address the same impacts resulting from COVID-19.
 The different programs that participants apply for should all address different impacts of COVID-19.

-14. Who can I contact if I have additional questions?
+16. Who can I contact if I have additional questions?

 Back to CARES Act Information